-Exchange Commission, or SEC, on March 31, 2022 (the "2021 Form 10-K").
+The Company's significant accounting policies are described in Note 2 to the Company's 2021 Form 10-K, filed with the Securities and Exchange Commission, or SEC, on March 31, 2022.
 There have been no material changes to the Company's significant accounting policies.